One0385/One0385/README.md

 # Hi, I'm Lokman Hakim bin Muhamad! 👋

-I am a passionate CS student at UiTM Shah Alam, driven by a curiosity for technology and a love for writing.
+I am a passionate CS student at UiTM Shah Alam, driven by a curiosity for technology.
 My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.

 ![<One0385>'s Stats](https://github-readme-stats.vercel.app/api?username=One0385&theme=tokyonight&&show_icons=true)